EricTurnerDev/TimeTracking/README.md

 TimeTracking is a cross-platform _**desktop**_ application for tracking the time that you work for clients.
-I created it specifically for my own use in freelance software development, but it should be usable for other professions.
+I created it specifically for my own use in freelance software development to replace the spreadsheets I was using, but it should be usable for other professions.

 IMPORTANT: TimeTracking is not yet ready for public use.
 I started developing it in earnest in September 2022, and expect to have a usable version by